 From the Rialto Market we take Ruga Vecchia San Giovanni and reach Campo San Polo, to then arrive in Campo San Rocco on which opens the Scuola Grande di San Rocco, an ideal set for various films: this is where the famous masquerade scene was set in the film "Casanova" by the Swedish director Lasse Hallström, presented at the 2005 Exhibition.
-Giacomo Casanova, the great Venetian seducer of the eighteenth century in continuous search of "a moment worth a whole life", which in the recent imagination has the features, much more fascinating than the late Heath Ledger, manages to escape from the leads of the Ducal Palace Prisons and then participate in a dance organized by the Doge: a lavish party like the Carnival required and for the ciack the sumptuous Capitular Hall of the Great School was chosen.
+Giacomo Casanova, the great Venetian seducer of the eighteenth century in continuous search of "a moment worth a whole life", which in the recent imagination has the features, much more fascinating than the late Heath Ledger, manages to escape from the leads of the Ducal Palace Prisons and then participate in a dance organized by the Doge: a lavish party like the Carnival required a special set and for the ciack the sumptuous Capitular Hall of the Great School was chosen.
 San Rocco.
 The School hosted the religious Brotherhood of devotees to the Saint, founded at the end of the fifteenth century.
 The work was designed by Bartolomeo Bon with elegant Renaissance lines at the beginning of the sixteenth century and was completed by Scarpagnino: it presents itself with the classic plant of the Venetian Schools, with two floors in which the Rooms are joined together by a monumental staircase .
 To decorate the Rooms, was announced a competition that saw Jacopo Tintoretto as the winner, who secretly placed the painting of San Rocco in Gloria, the subject of the competition, on the ceiling of the Sala dell'Albergo, and then offered to give his work as a gift.
 So it was and between 1564 and 1567 he created the entire pictorial cycle: on the right is the Christ in front of Pilate, in the center the Ecce Homo and on the left the Ascent to Calvary, all put together by the rich continuous frieze decorated with putti and garlands of flowers and fruit that is the union between ceiling and walls.
 In the Chapter Room, where the confreres held planarian meetings, and where Casanova enjoys the dance, it triumphs the great central canvas of Erection of the bronze serpent, to which was added the altarpiece with the Apparition of San Rocco , the three large canvases of the ceiling depicting episodes from the Old Testament and the ten wall paintings with scenes from the New Testament: going through the halls of the Scuola di San Rocco is like being immersed in the pages of the Bible, intimate and contemplative, excited and dramatic, raised to the honors of art by the hand of the great artist .

 But you can also imagine dancing with Casanova, better Heath Ledger though, because it is not said that the real Giacomo was so fascinating...